tylerharter/cs301-projects/fall18/p1/README.md

 # Project 1

 In this project, you'll learn about types, operators, and boolean logic.
-Two start, download these two files:
+To start, download these two files:

 * [main.py](https://raw.githubusercontent.com/tylerharter/cs301-projects/master/fall18/p1/main.py)
 * [test.py](https://raw.githubusercontent.com/tylerharter/cs301-projects/master/fall18/p1/test.py)

 You will change main.py and hand it in.
-You should not change test.py, and you should not hand it in; it's only purpose is tell you your grade in advance.
+You should not change test.py, and you should not hand it in; it's only purpose is to tell you your grade in advance.

 After you've downloaded both files to the same directory, open your terminal, navigate to that directory, and run the following: